canton-foundation/cips/cip-XXXX-canton-naming/cip-XXXX-canton-naming.md

 There are a couple of "emergency brakes" on the system:

 - A whitelisted registrar can raise a dispute against a record.
 A disputed record can be archived by a k-of-n signing from the DRO, which constitutes a vote.
 - Any registrar can pause the registry if needed.
-Pausing freezes the registry's whole write surface — new registrations, transfers, allocations, and renewals.
+Pausing freezes the registry's whole write surface — new registrations, transfers, and renewals.
 Unpausing requires a 2/3 registrar governance vote (`GA_Unpause`).

 Abuse of these is left to governance policy, agreed between the registrars themselves (TBD).
 They should be treated like "break glass" mechanisms — not expected to be used in normal operation of the system.